-As discussed previously, establishing an end-to-end stream to tunnel SSH traffic requires a local proxy at each end (both on the service and the device).
-During public preview, IoT Hub C SDK only supports device streams on the device side.
-To build and run the service-local proxy, follow the steps available in the C# quickstart or the Node.js quickstart.
+As discussed in the "How it works" section, establishing an end-to-end stream to tunnel SSH traffic requires a local proxy at each end (on both the service and the device sides).
+During public preview, the IoT Hub C SDK supports device streams on the device side only.
+To build and run the service-local proxy, follow the instructions in one of the following quickstarts:

 Establish an SSH session

 After both the device- and service-local proxies are running, use your SSH client program and connect to the service-local proxy on port 2222 (instead of the SSH daemon directly).

 ssh <username>@localhost -p 2222